CalvinMagezi/praxis-ai-core/README.md

 - **Refiner**: Consolidates and improves results from sub-agents.
 - **Modular Architecture**: Easily expand and integrate new tools and functionalities.
 - **Rich Command-line Interface**: User-friendly CLI with colorful, informative output.
+- **API Interface**: FastAPI-based API for programmatic access to Praxis AI capabilities.
 - **Logging System**: Comprehensive logging for tracking operations and debugging.
 - **Persistent Storage**: Save and load workspace data between sessions.
 - **Error Handling**: Robust error handling throughout the application.
+- **Pip-installable Package**: Easy installation and usage as a Python package.
+- **Chat History**: Store and retrieve conversation history within workspaces.
+- **Workspace-Aware File Operations**: All file operations are performed within the context of the current workspace.
+- **API Key Management**: Securely manage and use API keys for various services.

 ## Installation